 How the Project is Funded

+A project of the scope and scale of the Atlanta BeltLine requires numerous sources of funding.
 The Atlanta BeltLine is scheduled to be complete in 2030 at an estimated cost of $4.8 billion.

 Major capital investments like the Atlanta BeltLine require diverse funding sources.
 The Strategic Implementation Plan adopted in 2013 lays out a framework for how the project will be funded through a mix of public and private sources – including:

 - the Atlanta BeltLine Tax Allocation District (TAD)